|

 Her reply was forestalled by a polite cough from outside the

 tent.
-Who is it?
+Who is it? she called.

 It is Eowynyour doubleyou promised to lend